Mercedes M112 V6 Engine Guide

 Mapping (also referred to as remapping or “chipping”) is often recommended for the Mercedes M112 V6 due to its affordability and power gains.
 Remapping is the process of adjusting the electronic control units microchip to be more performance-oriented and thus overwriting factory settings on the ECU.
 Car mapping, therefore, allows your engine to meet its full potential in terms of power without being restrained by stock settings.
 In summation, this process will provide an immediate boost to the Mercedes M112 V6 engine’s acceleration and speed.

-Upgrading the M112 V6 with a supercharger or additional turbo can offer significant power gains boosting both horsepower and torque.
-However, these turbo upgrades can be expensive as well as challenging to install properly.
-Without proper installation and driving techniques, many turbocharger upgrade projects for the M112 V6 can fail, causing extreme engine damage and a massive bill of repair (or even the need for a new engine altogether.)
+Upgrading the M112 V6 with a supercharger or turbo can offer significant power gains.
+However, these upgrades can be expensive as well as challenging to install properly.
 Increasing the Mercedes M112 V6 engine’s performance with turbo upgrades is sure to create the most significant gains in terms of power.
 Yet, these upgrades will be the most costly and complex option that makes our list for the M112.

-The Mercedes M112 V6 is an iconic engine for the manufacturer, with close to 20 years in production until ceasing in 2015.
+The Mercedes M112 V6 is an iconic engine for the manufacturer, with close to 20 years in production.
 The M112 is the first V6 engine to be introduced to the automotive market by Mercedes.
 The reliability and longevity of the M112 V6 are greatly dependent on proper maintenance and repairs.
-In addition, it’s essential to use high-quality oil on this engine to extend its lifespan.
-However, this engine does have average to above-average reliability for everyday drivers compared to other similar engines in the luxury car market.
-The M112 V6 precluded the M113 V8 from Mercedes.
-Check out our previous article on the Mercedes M113 V8 engine’s problems for more information on extending your M112’s engine lifespan.
+However, this engine delivers average to above-average reliability.

 Oil consumption issues commonly occur within the M112 V6 engine.
 First, check your valve stem seals for any potential leaks, as they are often the catalyst for pesky oil leaks and excessive oil consumption.
 Therefore, it is always important to practice proper maintenance and high-quality oil to deter these issues.
 Another common issue reported was problems with the harmonic balancer.
 The harmonic balancer, or crankshaft pulley, can cause the engine to shake excessively when in need of repair.
 Without proper repair, a broken harmonic balancer can result in worn rod bearings and broken crankshafts.